In the hospital, "Do No Harm" has a very specific nuance.

 About the Author

-Hope Hilton in a preacher, writer, and composer, holding an MDiv from Pacific School of Religion at the Graduate Theological Union, and a Bachelor of Arts from University of the Pacific with a double major in Psychology and Religious Studies.
+Hope Hilton is a preacher, writer, and composer, holding an MDiv from Pacific School of Religion at the Graduate Theological Union, and a Bachelor of Arts from University of the Pacific with a double major in Psychology and Religious Studies.

 She has worked as a hospital and hospice chaplain, directed a United Methodist family camp for ten years, composed hymns played in over 60 countries a month, and teaches at Bishop's confirmation retreats and Annual Conference camps.
 She is a lifelong United Methodist — baptized, confirmed, and still there.